Skip to main content

 Step 3: Setting protects the stone

-For softer stones, a bezel setting (metal surrounding the stone’s edge) offers the most protection.
-For harder stones like sapphire, a prong setting works beautifully and lets more light through.
+For softer stones, a bezel setting gives the most protection.
+For harder stones like sapphire, a prong setting works well and lets in more light.

 Step 4: Buy from a reputable source

 Colored gemstones are less standardized than diamonds.
-There’s no universal “GIA grade” for sapphires the way there is for diamonds.
-This means you need to trust your jeweler.
+There is no universal GIA-style grade for sapphires, so you need to trust your jeweler.

 Look for:

-• A return policy that lets you examine the stone in different lighting
+• A return policy that lets you check the stone in different light

 The metal question: what pairs with colored stones